Thanks for being with us!

 We will review submissions for artworks, performances, films, interventions, stories, and artist-led sessions about cities and nature that resonate with the theme: radical imagination with nature and all people.

-We want to keep the barriers to participation low.
+We wanted to keep the barriers to participation low.
 Modest registration fees are meant to facilitate broad participation.
 Full access is given to all sessions.

 $25 USD (before 10 February)